Jacques de La Presle

-Jacques de la Presle (1888-1969) was a French composer.
+Jacques la Presle (1888-1969) was a French composer.
 He won Second Prix at the Prix de Rome in 1920 with his cantata Don Juan.
 The following year he won the Grand Prix with a cantata Hermione, and departed to spend four years at the Villa Médicis 1922-1925.

-De la Presle taught at the Paris Conservatory from 1937 to 1958.
+la Presle taught at the Paris Conservatory from 1937 to 1958.
 His students included Antoine Duhamel, Maurice Jarre, and André Mathieu.